 Today, 60% of successful attacks occur on software for which a patch is available but not applied.
 Many organizations on a fixed schedule cannot patch immediately, which leaves them open to attack.
 Polymorphing provides system resilience, protecting you during those periods when you cannot or choose not to patch, or when a patch is unavailable or cannot be applied.
 Polymorphing also protects end-of-life versions of operating systems that no are longer supported or patched.
 With Polymorphing you can protect critical infrastructure and devices that can’t go offline for long periods of time.

-Polymorphing provides immunity from zero-day, code-execution, buffer overflow, and memory-based attacks and can be applied everywhere from embedded IoT or edge computing devices, to containerized cloud native applications and also virtualized or physical data center environments.
+Polymorphing provides protection from memory-based zero-day, code-execution and buffer-overflow attacks.
+It can be applied everywhere from embedded IoT and edge computing devices, to containerized cloud-native applications and datacenter environments.
 Polymorphing can be installed on Google Cloud, AWS or Microsoft Azure.

 Is Linux secure?

 “Moving to that stable cadence for patching has given us a 30 to 40 percent benefit in terms of optimization and efficiency around our workflows.”